 Written and official time is always given in the 24-hour format The colon is used to separate the hour and the minutes, e.g. 14:24.

 The Spanish do not have a p.m. or an a.m notation.
 The time between 1 o’clock and 11 o’clock are assumed to be post meridiem (p.m.) past noon.

 After midnight, hours are labeled de la noche ('at night') until 5 o’clock, which then becomes de la madrugada ('at early') before sunrise and de la mañana ('at morning') after sunrise.

 When a p.m. hour is labelled explicitly, it is de la tarde ('at afternoon') before sunset and de la noche ('at night') after sunset.

 9 Things to avoid in the Spanish market

 Every culture has different superstitions and traditions which are always worth noting, especially when entering a new market.

 The Spanish consider the number 13 to be unlucky.

 Here are the top translation tips that will make you sound like a local in no time:

-Use native translators and avoid automated translations as this will give more of a local flavor to your communications
+Use native translators and avoid automated translations as this will give more of a local flavour to your communications.